Manisha-sharda-Prasad/java17/src/main/NOTES/Java/Java7_CollectionAPI.md

 #  A. Array
-An array is a data structure that holds a fixed number of values of a single type.
+An array is a data structure that holds a fixed number of values of a single data type.
 - Fixed Size: fixed size defined at the time of creation
 - Type-Safe: Arrays are type-safe and can store only elements of a specified type
 - Syntax:  use square brackets for declaration